nathanaperezz/Nathanaperezz/README.md

 ## Hi there 👋

 I'm Nathan Perez! <br>
-I am 1 course away from completing my Bachelor's degree in Computing Technology & Software Development at [Valencia College](https://valenciacollege.edu).
+I've just completed my Bachelor's degree in Computing Technology & Software Development at [Valencia College](https://valenciacollege.edu).

-## 💻  I'm currently learning
+## 💻 What I have been up to
 ### Valencia College 🏫
 - Software Development Project - My team is developing a scanner app to easily identify recyclable items.